Are you confused with the facts about the prostate?

 Remember to stay away from carcinogens as well.
 Substances like tobacco and other chemicals injure your cells and produce free radicals which damage their DNA.
 This is the root cause of all cancers.
 Avoiding cancer-causing substances will help you control the disease’s progress.

-It is common to misunderstand prostate health and cancer, so it’s important that we know the truth behind it.
+It is common to misunderstand prostate health and cancer, so it’s important that we know the truth behind it and understand the difference between myths and facts.
 Doing this will help us seek the real ways to treat it.

 Something you’re unsure about?
-Share your prostate facts with us below, and I’ll let you know whether they are true…or false.
+Share your prostate myths and facts with us below, and I’ll let you know whether they are true…or false.